COVID Pandemic Pass/No Pass Grading for Undergraduates

-Seniors graduating in Winter 2021 will have a selection deadline of May 12, so departmental policies should be established before that time.
+Seniors graduating in Spring/Summer 2021 will have a selection deadline of August 26, so departmental policies should be established before that time.
 The changes will be communicated to the Registrar during the degree certification process.
 GRADUATING SENIORS WILL NOT HAVE THE OPTION TO REVERSE THIS DECISION ONCE THEIR DEGREE IS POSTED.

 How will P and N be handled if a student is repeating a course?

 The spirit of the repeat policy is to ensure, unless otherwise allowed, students only receive credit for a course once.
 Course repeats will be processed as normal, applying "credit" or "no credit" as necessary.

 Course prerequisites of C- or better are automatically fulfilled by P grades.
 If a course prerequisite is a C or better, it would not automatically be met by a P grade and would require an override for fulfillment.
 N grades would not meet any prerequisite.

 Would a P fulfill degree requirements?